deepsea-inria/deepsea-web/graph/graph.md

 ~~~~

 After the command completes, the results of the experiment are going
 to be stored in the `_results` folder.

-But, we still need to run the
-main body of experiments.
-The following command starts the experiments
+We are now ready to run the main body of experiments.
+The following
-running.
+command starts the experiments running.

 ~~~~
 $ graph.pbench overview -proc $P -size large -skip plot -runs 30